Arch9SK7/Wonder-Injector/README.md

 Find your 3ds IP via either homebrew launcher or ftpd or whatever methods... then...

-- Boot up 3ds and run NTR CFW 3.6 or later or mode3 for old3ds
+- Boot up 3ds and run NTR CFW 3.6 or later
 - Start up your Sun or Moon game or Ultra games
 - Before selecting your save file, press home button to let the game hang on home menu
 - On Wonder Injector enter your 3DS IP address and connect.
 It shouldn't error provided you gave the right address.